-The root cause of all heel spurs is irritation to the plantar fascia over time.
-This may occur from:
+The cause of most heel spurs is mechanical stress to the plantar fascia over time.
+Heel spurs may occur from:

 - Mechanical stress from long term running or other sports and activities that cause micro-injuries to the foot